Eworm/Anchorman/readme.md

 ## Features
 * Add multiple feeds and populate different collections
 * Chose where to save content from a feed
-* Add custom queries and terms to each entry
+* Add custom queries and add custom terms to each entry
 * Add authors as new users or attribute new articles to an existing user
-* Save images to an assetcontainer of your choice
+* Save images to the assetcontainer of your choice

 _Features requests?
 Found a bug?
 [Let me know!](mailto:wout@woutmager.nl)!_